-The Michigan Humanities Council (MHC) is pleased to announce $274,575 in grants to 24 Michigan organizations in support of public humanities programming.
+The Michigan Humanities (MH) is pleased to announce $274,575 in grants to 24 Michigan organizations in support of public humanities programming.
 In addition to this direct support, each agency was required to present matching cash or in-kind cost share, bringing an additional $568,288.68 to the table.
 This major grant cycle, the Humanities Grants, support projects exploring history, poetry, reading, education and community identity.

-Shelly Kasprzycki, Executive Director of the Michigan Humanities Council said, “Humanities Grants are more critical than ever to keep quality cultural programs in our local communities.
+Shelly Kasprzycki, Executive Director of the Michigan Humanities said, “Humanities Grants are more critical than ever to keep quality cultural programs in our local communities.
 These projects not only educate, inform, and enrich local audiences in these communities, but also attract visitors, support community development, and build capacity in organizations around the state.”

 Humanities Grants are awarded to Michigan nonprofits in support of cultural, educational and community-based public humanities programming.
 These grants play a vital role in defining our culture, our state, our community and ourselves, and are intended to connect us to Michigan’s rich cultural heritage and historical resources.

-“The Michigan Humanities Council is pleased to support so many creative and important initiatives through its Humanities Grants.
+“The Michigan Humanities is pleased to support so many creative and important initiatives through its Humanities Grants.
 The need for understanding, personal connections, and civil discourse is great, and these projects bring our state opportunities to share our stories and engage in dialogues with each other,” said Council Board Chair Kathleen Mullins.

-MHC received 41 eligible applications for review in its fall 2016 deadline cycle.
+MH received 41 eligible applications for review in its fall 2016 deadline cycle.
 The organizations with award amounts, by county, are listed below.

 County Listing – 2016 Humanities Grant Awards